 Grab a pen, Shakespeare.
 It’s time to wax poetic about your home.

-Your real estate listing description can either win buyers over or cause them to gloss over your home amid a sea of competitor listings online.
+Your real estate listing description can either win buyers over or cause them to discount your home amid a sea of competing online listings.
 With a little imagination and teamwork with your agent, you’ll hit upon the right words to showcase and sell your home.
 Don’t forget to proofread your masterpiece for spelling and grammatical errors before it goes live!